Mohamed-Abotalb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - Sixth C file is 5-string_toupper.c, it changes all lowercase letters of a string to uppercase.

 - Seventh C file is 6-cap_string.c, it capitalizes all words of a string.

+- Eighth C file is 7-leet.c, it encodes a string into 1337.